apache/druid/docs/querying/sql-functions.md

 <details>
 <summary>Example</summary>

-The following example returns a Base64-encoded Bloom filter representing the set of devices ,`agent_category`, used in Albania:
+The following example returns a Base64-encoded Bloom filter representing the set of devices, `agent_category`, used in Albania:

 ```sql
 SELECT "country",